 — Marcus Bring (@MarcusBr22) March 4, 2022

 Pablo Torre has inked a four-year deal with Barcelona from start of the next season.
-The club has already confirmed on its website that he will link up with the B-team in the beginning.
+The club already confirmed on their website that he will link up with the B-team in the beginning.
 However, there is no doubt that Torre will be seen very quickly in the first-team as well, possibly this year itself.
+Not many teenagers make an instant impression in Barcelona’s first team but Pablo Torre has put himself squarely in the limelight with a sterling first performance in the pre-season.

-Xavi has already embraced the youth influx full on, with Gavi, Nico Gonzalez, Ferran Jutgla all becoming part of the squad.
-Torre has already expressed desire of following in the footsteps of Pedri, who really set the template for the current crop of youngsters.
+Xavi has already embraced the youth influx full on, with Spanish star Gavi, Nico Gonzalez and Ansu Fati all becoming part of the squad.
+Torre has already expressed a desire to follow in the footsteps of Pedri, who really set the template for the current crop of youngsters.
+Barcelona has become something of a go-to place for players anointed as the “Next Pedri”, with Las Palmas’ Alberto Moleiro also joining soon.

 Torre was also being scouted by arch rivals Real Madrid last year, and was close to joining them.
 It took the intervention of director Mateu Alemany and Xavi himself to ensure that he came to Camp Nou.
 Torre has been impressed with what Barcelona are doing, especially with their teenagers, and wants to prove that he belongs there for many years.
 On the basis of the evidence so far, there’s no doubting that thought at all.